Brad Keselowski: 2014: Redemption

 At Kentucky, Keselowski raced in all three series (CWTS, NNS, and NSCS) and nearly won both the truck race and the Nationwide race, but came up just short.
-Keselowski however dominated the Sprint Cup race and got his second win of the season.
+Keselowski, however, dominated the Sprint Cup race and got his second win of the season.
 Keselowski said his team was in "championship form".
 Keselowski made the headlines when his hand got severely injured by a champagne bottle during the victory lane celebration.
 Keselowski was rushed to the hospital and released after getting stitches.

 At Daytona, Keselowski got caught up in both Big Ones but finished eighteenth, one lap down, by the time the race was called for rain.

-Keselowski had a perfect weekend in New Hampshire when he won both Cup series practices, the pole for the Nationwide race, and leading one-hundred and fifty-five laps to win the Nationwide race.
+Keselowski had a perfect weekend in New Hampshire when he won both Cup series practices, the pole for the Nationwide race, and led one hundred and fifty-five laps to win the Nationwide race.
 In the Cup race, Keselowski started seventh and moved to the lead early in the race to win his second Cup race in three weeks, his third of the year, and sweep the weekend.

 At Iowa in the Nationwide Series, Keselowski qualified on the front row beside Ford Racing teammate, Trevor Bayne.
 Keselowski passed Michael McDowell with two laps to go to win the race.
 This was Keselowski's third Nationwide Series victory of the season.

 At Bristol in August, Keselowski won his first Camping World Truck Series race and became the twenty-fifth driver to record wins in all three of NASCAR's major series.
 He joined Aric Almirola as one of two drivers to record the feat in 2014.
 Keselowski had never won a Truck race in his previous 63 starts.
 The win also marked Ford's first truck win in the 2014 season.
 In the Sprint Cup race, Keselowski finished second to teammate Joey Logano after leading many laps.
 Keselowski would later win the Federated Auto Parts 400 at Richmond, the 400th win for Penske.